Skip to main content

 What Is Cash-on-Cash Return?

 Cash-on-cash return measures the annual return on the actual cash you invested.
-It's calculated by dividing your annual net cash flow by your total cash invested (down payment, closing costs, and furnishing costs).
+It's calculated by dividing your annual net cash flow by your total cash invested (down payment plus closing costs).
 The result tells you what percentage of your cash investment you're getting back each year in profit.

 The Formula